Historical Atlas of the British Empire

-Click on the gallery of maps below of the Ulster Plantations 1606 and the English Civil War 1642-1649 (maps go up to 1645) to enlarge them.
+Click on the gallery of maps below of the Development of the British Isles, the Ulster Plantations 1606 and the English Civil War 1642-1649 (maps go up to 1645) to enlarge them.
 These maps are low resolution.
 For quality high resolution maps, please purchase a CD

 For almost four centuries following the Norman conquest in 1066 under William I, Duke of Normandy,England was dominated by Kings who were often more concerned with their holdings in France.
 For fully three quarters of the time they were native French-speakers.
 The Norman symbol, the lion, eventually became the arms of England.
 In 1154, Henry of Anjou became King of England and his marriage to Eleanor of Aquitaine placed him firmly in the ascendancy.
 His plentiful lands were added to his new wife's possessions, giving him control of Aquitaine.
 The riches of the markets and vineyards in these regions, combined with Henry's already plentiful holdings, made Henry the most powerful vassal in France.
 In 1170, the Normans conquered Ireland and added an area on the east coast they called The Pale to the English Crown.
 King Henry III was succeeded in 1272 by his son, the warrior King Edward I. He finally conqueredWales in 1282, and made it a principality to be held by the heir to the English throne.
 Scotland became an English dependency in 1290, but regained its independence under Robert the Bruce in 1328, although with a border adjusted in favour of England by Edward III in 1334.
 By then, the Plantagenets were again preoccupied with France.
 In 1331, Edward III, grandson of Edward I, had declined to do homage to the King of France, breaking the custom which had been established in 1066.
 He did so because not because he wantedEngland to be independent from France, but because he had decided (not without some justice) that his claim to the throne of France was stronger than its incumbent, Phillip VI.
 He made this claim official in 1337, beginning the Hundred Years War (which actually lasted until 1453, with occasional truces).
 Edward overrun all of Aquitaine, but could not gain recognition of his claim to the French throne.
 In 1360 he abandoned that claim in return for recognition of his conquests.
 By this time, the ruling class in England had begun speaking English rather than French, although the royal family remained bilingual.
 This explains the French mottos ‘Dieu et Mon Droit’ and ‘Honi Soi Qui Mal Y Pense’ in the British Royal Coat of Arms.
 The three lions on the English arms represent England, Normandy and Aquitaine.